axelor/axelor-mobile/README.md

 ## Add or remove module for APK generation

-Modules can be enabled directly in file App.js from example folder or with settings module from AOS.
+Modules can be enabled directly in file App.js from src folder or with settings module from AOS.

 To manage apps directly with the _Application_ component, you just need to add/remove Module objects from _modules_ props.